Importing Tricks - Importing CSV Files With Special Characters

 The database of all Brilliant Directories sites is collated in UTF-8 format (utf8-general-ci).
 This is the most universal format available today and allows for nearly all special characters in nearly all languages to be stored in the database correctly.

-However, most desktop spreadsheet programs do a very poor job of handling files collated in UTF-8 format (they are a bit behind the times.
-Mac and Windows for example with some of their office tools).
+However, most desktop spreadsheet programs do a very poor job of handling files collated in UTF-8 format (for example, legacy versions of desktop office applications on macOS and Windows).

 Thankfully, Google Sheets, the free spreadsheet application offered by Google, natively handles data in UTF-8 format, making it a good tool to use for creating import files that contain special characters.